-3 Insert the QuickBooks Enterprise Solutions CD-ROM in the server's CD-ROM drive and navigate to /cd_mount_point/ LinuxDBServer (where cd_mount_point is the CD-ROM mount directory).
+3. Insert the QuickBooks Enterprise Solutions CD-ROM in the server's CD-ROM drive and navigate to /cd\mount\point/ LinuxDBServer (where cd\mount\point is the CD-ROM mount directory).

 - If your Linux server does not have a CD-ROM drive, copy the LinuxDBServer directory from the CD-ROM drive on an accessible computer to your Linux server.
-You can also download the software from the QuickBooks Enterprise Solutions website: www.qbes.com/ linux. - 4 The Linux Database Server Manager RPM package is signed so that you can verify the integrity of the package with the GPG public key.
-The public key is included in the LinuxDBServer directory. - a In a terminal window, type the following command and press Enter to import the public key into the keyring (a database of trusted keys on your Linux server):
+You can also download the software from the QuickBooks Enterprise Solutions website: https://quickbooks.intuit.com/learn-support. - 4.
+The Linux Database Server Manager RPM package is signed so that you can verify the integrity of the package with the GPG public key.
+The public key is included in the LinuxDBServer directory. - a.
+In a terminal window, type the following command and press Enter to import the public key into the keyring (a database of trusted keys on your Linux server):

-b Type the following command and press Enter to verify the signature of the Linux Database Server Manager RPM with Intuit:
+b.
+Type the following command and press Enter to verify the signature of the Linux Database Server Manager RPM with Intuit:

-where packagename is the name of the Linux Database Server Manger RPM package, for example gbdbm-25.0-6.i386.rpm.

-If the package contains a valid signature from Intuit, the command returns $gpg \circ k$.
+where packagename is the name of the Linux Database Server Manger RPM package, for example qbdbm-31.0-6.i386.rpm.
+If the package contains a valid signature from Intuit, the command returns qpq ok.

-5 Install the Linux Database Server Manager RPM.
+5. Install the Linux Database Server Manager RPM.
 In a terminal window, type the following command and press Enter: